Did you know?

 - to make healthy food choices by selecting items lower in salt, fats, sugar, and higher in fiber and vitamins

-For more guidance on reading food labels, check out the webpage How to Understand and Use the Nutrition Facts Label listed under Resources.
+For more guidance on reading food labels, check out the webpage How to Understand and Use the Nutrition Facts Label listed in the For More Information section.

 How can I handle barriers to healthy eating?